monochromegane/adwin/README.md

 # Adwin and Adwin2

-Adwin is a adaptive windowing algorithm.
+Adwin is an adaptive windowing algorithm.
 It is from `Learning from time-changing data with adaptive windowing, Bifet, Albert, and Ricard Gavalda; Proceedings of the 2007 SIAM international conference on data mining.
 Society for Industrial and Applied Mathematics, 2007`.

 Adwin2 improves time and memory requirements by using Exponential Histograms.